p3rsonatic/sonic_emacs/README.md

 - Connecting thoughts like a Wiki: Let's say I am writing a journal and talk about Physiology and I want "Physiology" to be a permanent note: Highlight it -> Press `C-c n i` (create node insert) -> it turns into a link `[[id:xyz][Physiology]]`
 - `C-c n f` (node find): search org-roam and jump to a file
 - `C-c n i` (node insert): turn the text you are typing right now into a link to another note
+- (for those command above you can just `M-x` and type `node` and find the commands like node find, node insert
 - `TAB` expands headings (show/hide text)

 ### Flashcards: